Download eBooks & Wiring Diagrams (FREE)

 Output ports on a Victron MPPT charge controller

 The below wiring diagram shows how to connect a solar charge controller to the bus bars.
-In reality, we do not recommend wiring the charge controller directly to the batteries.
+We do not recommend wiring the charge controller directly to the batteries.
 Using bus bars as an intermediary will simplify your wiring process and keep your electrical wiring neat and tidy.

-In our 12V installation guide, we show you how to wire the bus bars to the batteries.
+Our 12V installation guide shows you how to wire the bus bars to the batteries.ย

 Wiring solar charge controller to bus bars & indicating wire size.